Childcare Options for Working Parents in Singapore

 - Pros:

-- Government subsidies make government-funded centres very affordable
+- Government subsidies make anchor operators extremely affordable

 - Cons:

-- Infant care waitlists are extremely long (6-12 months)
+- Infant care waitlists are brutal (6-12 months)

-Best for: Families who value structured education and socialisation, with backup care available for sick days.
+Best for: Families who value structured education and have backup care for sick days.

-How it works: A live-in helper provides childcare, cooking, and housework.
-Full details in our helper hiring guide.
+How it works: Live-in helper provides childcare, cooking, and housework.
+See our helper hiring guide.

 Cost: $900-$1,400/month all-in